RMITLibrary/easy_cite/markdown/vancouver.md

 - After year and month of publication, add the date you cited the article in square brackets: year, month (abbreviated to three letters), day: **[cited 2012 Aug 24]**

 - After the page range, type Available from: followed by the URL where you accessed the online article: **Available from: URL**

+- For online journal articles without a page range, use the article number or e-number if available in the place of a page range.

 When a URL ends with a forward slash, end the citation with a full stop.